janaite/msx-forth83/Readme.md

 > make all

-It should generate all *.blk files into /dist directory.
+It should generate all *.blk files inside /dist directory.
 Just copy them to your Forth83 instalation directory and have fun!
+Optionally, you could also type

+> make dsk

+to create a bootable HD image with all *.blk files (they are too big to fit in a single floppy) and run it on OpenMSX, WebMSX or even on a real MSX computer if you've got the Sunrise IDE interface.
+To start OpenMSX with the generated HD image you may type:

+> make test

 I'm using Forth 83 labeled F83v2-80 developed by Henry Laxen and Michael Perry and distributed inside "f83v2-80.ark" (MD5: 8c5017e406add5aa0dcd9e99a2514bc2).
 I have a mirror of it into https://github.com/janaite/forth83-80